camerxnlol/61040-fa25-assignment-4/all-api-spec.md

 ---
 ### POST /api/UserAuthentication/authenticate

-**Description:** Verifies user credentials and returns the user identifier upon successful authentication.
+**Description:** Verifies a user's credentials and returns their identifier upon success.

 **Requirements:**
 - A User exists with the given `username`.